AqwamCreates/DataPredict/docs/index.md

 * [Terms And Conditions On The Event Of The Original Creator's Death](TermsAndConditionsOnTheEventOfTheOriginalCreatorsDeath.md)

+  * Mainly covers the DataPredict™'s governance upon the original creators's death if DataPredict™ got popular.

 * [Why Did This Library Was Created In The First Place](WhyDidThisLibraryWasCreatedInTheFirstPlace.md)

   * For content creators, journalists and investigators: This is the best place to understand why DataPredict was created in the first place!